-Properties: The principal activities includes investing in, operating and managing commercial projects including shopping malls, hotels, residential projects, leisure and entertainment, acting as a holding company to various subsidiaries and investing in joint ventures and associates.
+Properties: The principal activities include investing in and operating and managing commercial projects including shopping malls, hotels, residential projects, leisure and entertainment, acting as a holding company to various subsidiaries and investing in joint ventures and associates.

-Retail: The principal activities include establishment and management of hypermarkets, and supermarket in accordance with the franchise agreement with Carrefour Partenariat International, a Carrefour SA affiliate.
+Retail: The principal activities include establishment and management of hypermarkets, and supermarkets in accordance with the franchise agreement with Carrefour Partenariat International, a Carrefour SA affiliate.

-Ventures: The principal activities include establishing, investing in and management of commercial projects.
-It also includes, through subsidiaries, the establishment and management of retail fashion stores, leisure and entertainment activities, credit cards and food and beverage.
+Leisure, Entertainment and Cinemas (LEC): The principal activities include establishing, through subsidiaries, establishment and management of cinemas, family entertainment centers, leisure and entertainment activities and food and beverage.